TripTD/TST/README.md

 # TST

-Done! improvement should be taken into consideration on translation and remedey the editing;
+Done! improve the translation and editing!